saucelabs/sauce-docs/docs/api-testing/mark3/quick-start.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 This page is a quickstart guide for getting up and running with our API Fortress tool.

-Below, we walk through how to quickly create a test using an e-commerce API.
 Let's get started!

 ## What You'll Need